 Passwords

 Forte supports password-based sign-in alongside OTP and Google OAuth.
-Users can optionally set a password during sign-up (or later) and then sign in with any of their verified contact methods plus that password.
-OTP login remains available regardless of whether a password is set, so users always have a recovery path.
+A user can set a password during sign-up or later, then sign in with any of their verified contact methods plus that password.
+OTP login stays available even without a password, so users always have a recovery path.

 Client-side API

-The flows on this page are part of Forte's client-side API (forte.users.*).
-Call them from your frontend — Forte sets the Forte-User-Session-Token cookie on successful responses.
-Never call these from code that holds FORTE_API_TOKEN.
+The flows on this page are part of Forte's client-side API.
+Call the Users methods from your frontend — Forte sets the Forte-User-Session-Token cookie on successful responses.
+Never call these methods from code that holds FORTE_API_TOKEN.

 Toggle Password login on under your project's authentication settings.
 While there, choose:

-• Strength rules — minimum length plus optional requirements for uppercase letters, lowercase letters, digits, and symbols.
+• Strength rules — shortest allowed length plus optional requirements for uppercase letters, lowercase letters, digits, and symbols.

-• Reset behaviour — either Send a new password or Send a reset link (see Password Reset below).
+• Reset behavior — either Send a new password or Send a reset link (see Reset a password below).

-When reset behaviour is Send a reset link, you must also set a reset link target URL — the page on your site that handles the new-password form.
+When reset behavior is Send a reset link, you must also set a reset link target URL — the page on your site that handles the new-password form.

 When set, strength rules apply on: